Quantum Speedups for Multiproposal MCMC: Preliminaries

 \subsubsection{Quantum operations}

-In the domain of quantum computation, qubits undergo manipulation via the application of unitary operators to quantum states.
-A unitary operator $U$ is a linear operator that, when acting upon a quantum superposition state, adheres to the equation:
+In the domain of quantum computation, qubits are manipulated through the application of unitary operators to quantum states.
+A unitary operator $O$ is a linear operator on a Hilbert space that satisfies $OO^{\dagger}=O^{\dagger}O=I$, where $O^{\dagger}$ represents the complex conjugate transpose of $O$, and $I$ is the identity operator in this Hilbert space.

-We denote the time complexity for implementing $U$ as $T(U)$ in the following context.
-Moreover, a unitary operator conserves the magnitude of the quantum state, preserving its norm at $1$: Two unitary operations pertinent to this study are duly acknowledged.

-We first introduce an operation that enables the implementation of any classical function within a quantum computer \cite{nielsen2010quantum}.
-In this context, a unitary operator $U_f$, operating on two registers $\mathcal{X}$ and $\mathcal{Y}$, performs computations based on a well-defined classical function $f: X \rightarrow Y$ for two finite sets $X$ and $Y$ (defined in $\mathcal{X}$ and $\mathcal{Y}$) as follows: